 MacFarlane-Barrow was stunned, but it was not the first time he’d met children who are out of school because of hunger and poverty — “kids who were working or begging or doing stuff they needed to do to put food on the table.”

 “But I had never really thought before of that link between hunger and kids being out of school,” he said.
 “And it was really that encounter that prompted us to start this new mission, which is all about providing a daily meal along with education, a mission that we decided in that very particular way belonged to our Blessed Mother.
 We gave it to her and asked her to show us how to do it.”

 Thus was born Mary’s Meals.
 Its headquarters is not in some office building in a metropolitan city.
-By design, MacFarlane-Barrow continues to run the network from the very shed where Scottish International Relief was born, where neighbors dropped off donations for the suffering in Bosnia.
-It is very much a partnership among several groups of people: those in need; their families and communities; the local economy, and those abroad who have the urge to help others.
+By design, MacFarlane-Barrow continues to run the network from the very shed where neighbors dropped off donations for the suffering in Bosnia.
+The charity is very much a partnership among several groups of people: those in need; their families and communities; the local economy, and those abroad who have the urge to help others.